Anish-M-code/websiteblocker/Install.md

 Git and Python 3 must be installed in the computer.

-Run the following commands in Windows powershell / command prompt to download.
+Run the following commands in Windows powershell / command prompt / terminal to download.

 ```
 git clone https://github.com/Anish-M-code/Simple_Website_blocker.git